nyanpasu64/exotracker-cpp/src/DESIGN.md

 ## How are repaints triggered?

-It's complicated, and exotracker used to perform a lot of duplicated repaints (though this is not a major issue because ["calling update() several times normally results in just one paintEvent() call."](https://doc.qt.io/qt-5/qwidget.html#update)).
-In simplifying the code, I reduced and consolidated repaints, but now update the GUI spinboxes even when not strictly necessary (the updates are ignored).
+Propagating app updates in an imperative program is difficult.
+After experimenting with several complex ad-hoc repaint systems, I settled on a centralized `StateTransaction` type which is the only way to perform window/document mutations, tracks which GUI elements must be updated, and does so in `~StateTransaction()`.

-I traced out how cursor movements, pattern or document edits, and undo/redo trigger repainting at https://docs.google.com/document/d/1KYM8WJCIQc-U-7vUBlLcLzZOnvNdjpgpVQ1CDqz9QxA .
+I have a historical overview of past attempted approaches in a [Google doc](https://docs.google.com/document/d/1KYM8WJCIQc-U-7vUBlLcLzZOnvNdjpgpVQ1CDqz9QxA).
 This document is quite messy though.

 ## GUI drawing